jooby-dev/jooby-docs/docs/analog/commands/GetExAbsArchiveHoursMC.md

 #### **hours**

-It`s full value of pulse counter with diff for each previous hours (8 hours if reporting data interval is set to 4 hours).
+It`s full value of pulse counter with diff for each next hours (8 hours if reporting data interval is set to 4 hours).
 <br/>
 [See details](../types.md#packed-hours).